 Partnerships in the Early Years: Building Connections and Supporting Families

-Partnerships in the Early Years explores the connections that early years educators build with families and communities in the context of supporting children’s learning.
-It aims to provide pre-service teachers and early years educators with an understanding of the theories of partnerships and relationships, and equip them with the practical skills and strategies they need to build effective and meaningful partnerships.
+This text explores the connections that early years educators build with families and communities in the context of supporting children's learning.
+It aims to build commitment to creating responsive, collaborative and trusting relationships and equips teachers with the practical skills needed to build meaningful partnerships.